 Presiding Chair Vote

-The presiding co-chair may cast a tie-breaking vote.

 In all circumstances, the SGB can have no more than one presiding chair.

-In the event that the Chair cannot continue during the session, the CTO will chair the SGB.
+In the event that the Chair cannot continue during the session and an alternate co-chair is not available,another member will be selected as the acting chair for that session by vote of the attendees. .

 Although any issue may be discussed at any time, binding actions cannot be taken without sufficient notification (see Section 3) and quorum (see Section 5).
 Absence of either of these conditions allows the committee to issue recommendations that must subsequently be ratified by the committee subject to satisfying constraints placed upon binding decisions.